 Similar action can also be taken with pewter which is sometimes mistaken for silver.

-The most cost-effective method to store these are in acid-free cardboard boxes.
-If wooden boxes are to be used then it is best to apply three coats of polyurethane resin and left to dry.
+The most cost-effective method to store these is in acid-free cardboard boxes.
+If wooden boxes are to be used then it is best to apply three coats of polyurethane resin and leave it dry.

 What to do and don’t do!